Sergei-Korneev/obsidian-local-images-plus/README.md

 Also you can turn on in plugin's settings processing the active page when external links pasted into the page.

+**NOTE: This plugin can change all your notes at once, so you should consider doing backups of your fies periodically.**

 ## Future development